ajahne/music-player/README.md

 # Music Player

 ## Purpose
 To create an HTML5 Music Player to play audio on the web while further learning about audio and media.

+Note: currently the commits are purely based on the [codepen](https://codepen.io/ajahne/pen/wvBddEy?editors=1111) example and do not work standalone.

+## Phases / Versions
+0.0.1 (complete)
+- standalone working in codepen
+- create custom player (inspired by Tidal, Spotify, etc.)
+- load and play music across browsers
+  - tested on Safari, Firefox, Chrome, mobile Safari, mobile Chrome

+0.0.2 (currently in development)
+- fully responsive in codepen

+0.1.0
+-  fully responsive standalone

+1.0.0
+- working standalone plug and play component

+2.0.0
+- large view

 ## Goals
 - create cross browser (responsive) music player